 HDL is the “good” type of cholesterol, and it is desirable to raise levels of this type for optimal health.
 In contrast, LDL is the “bad” type, and lower levels of this can help improve health.
 Additionally, drinks that raise HDL levels or lower LDL may be helpful.

-This article discusses drinks that may help control cholesterol levels, as well as drinks to avoid.
-It also lists alternative approaches that may be useful for people who wish to achieve more healthful cholesterol levels.
+This article discusses drinks that may help control cholesterol levels, drinks to avoid, and alternative approaches to lower cholesterol levels.

 Many types of drinks can help lower or control cholesterol levels.
 These include: